 She is a published author, having co-authored a chapter on mass torts litigation for “Anatomy of a Personal Injury Lawsuit,” published by Trial Guides and several articles for AAJ’s Trial magazine.
 She also served as a team leader involved in the drafting and publication of Guidelines and Best Practices for Large and Mass-Tort MDLs with the Bolch Judicial Institute at Duke Law School.
 She has also been awarded J.D.
 Supra’s Reader’s Choice awards on several occasions for her online legal publications.

-Ms. Fulmer graduated from the University of South Florida with a B.S. in Finance, and received her Juris Doctor degree cum laude from Stetson College of Law.
-She was an Assistant Editor of the Stetson Law Review, and twice earned recognition as an Outstanding Law Review member.
-She served as a Federal Judicial Intern, and worked on pro bono projects as a Florida Bar Foundation Public Service Fellow and an intern with Gulf Coast Legal Services.
+Ms. Fulmer graduated from the University of South Florida with a B.S. in finance in 1990 and received her Juris Doctor degree cum laude from Stetson College of Law in 1993.
+She was an assistant editor of the Stetson Law Review and twice earned recognition as an Outstanding Law Review member.
+She served as a federal judicial intern for Judge Kovachevich and worked on pro bono projects as a Florida Bar Foundation Public Service Fellow and an intern with Gulf Coast Legal Services.

-An Indiana native, Ms. Fulmer has been an active volunteer with a number of charitable organizations: Seagull Industries; Supporters of the Pre-Law Magnet, Inc. at Palm Beach Lakes High School; Buddy Break (providing respite care for autistic and physically-challenged children); Special Olympics; Girl Scouts; and Trial Lawyers Care (providing free legal services to the victims of 9/11 and those impacted by disasters).
-She has also volunteered as a foster parent and exchange student host parent.
+An Indiana native, Ms. Fulmer has been an active volunteer with a number of charitable organizations: Take Stock in Children; Coastal Boxer Rescue; Feed the Hungry; Special Olympics of Palm Beach County; Seagull Industries; Supporters of the Pre-Law Magnet, Inc. at Palm Beach Lakes High School; Buddy Break (providing respite care for autistic and physically-challenged children); Special Olympics; Girl Scouts; and Trial Lawyers Care (providing free legal services to the victims of 9/11 and those impacted by disast